perennial-software/gratitude-project/README.md

 npm run dev
 ```

-## Vue Project setup (In a different tab in which the Express Server is running.)
+## Vue Project setup (In a different tab where the Express Server is not running.)

 ### Go into client directory